mspass-team/mspass/README.md

     docker pull wangyinz/mspass

+### Getting MongoDB Running with Docker

+After pulling the docker image, `cd` to the directory that you want to hold the database related files stored, and create a `data` directory with `mkdir data` if it does not already exist.
+Use this command to start the MongoDB server:

+    docker run --name MsPASS -d -p 27017:27017 --mount src="$(pwd)",target=/home,type=bind wangyinz/mspass mongod --dbpath /home/data --logpath /home/log

+* The `--name` option will give the launched container instance a name `MsPASS`.
+* The `-d` will let the container run as a daemon so that the process will be kept in the background.
+* The `-p` is used to map the host port to the container port. `27017` is the default for MongoDB.
+It is not necessary if all MongoDB communications will be within the container.
+* The `--mount` option will bind current directory to the `/home/` in the container, so the database files will be kept outside of the container.
+This directory is later used in the `mongod` options to specify the database files and logs with the `--dbpath` and `--logpath` options.

+You may have to wait for a couple seconds for the MongoDB server to initialize.
+Then, you can launch the MongoDB client with:

+    docker exec -it MsPASS mongo

+It will launch the mongo shell within the `MsPASS` container created from previous command.
+The `-i` and `-t` specifies an interactive pseudo-TTY session.

+To stop the mongoDB server, type the following commands in the mongo shell:

+    use admin
+    db.shutdownServer()

+and then remove the container with:

+    docker rm MsPASS

 ### Getting Spark and MongoDB running with Docker

 We will use the `docker-compose` command to launch two container instances that compose a Spark standalone cluster.
 One is called `mspass-master` that runs the MongoDB server and Spark master, and the other is called `mspass-worker` that runs a Spark worker.
 Both containers will be running on the same machine in this setup.